HSAFoundation/HSA-Debugger-AMD/README.md

 <A NAME="Known">
 ## Known Issues for September 2015 Beta Release
 * Incorrect debugging results with Kalmar Stencil2D and TileStaticStorageBandwitdh samples due to improperly generated debug info in these applications.
-* Debugging HSA applications that do not properly clean up queue resources (by destroying queues) and shut down the hsa runtime may cause segmentation fault or hang in hsail-gdb.
-These issues appear with existing SNACK sample applications.
+* Debugging the multiple_cl_files SNACK example can cause a system hang.
+* Enabling logging on Carrizo can cause a segmentation fault at the end of the application.
 * HSAIL programs (i.e. hsa code objects) that contain more than one BRIG module are not supported
 * HSAIL kernels that contain global (or read only) variables are not supported
 * HSAIL kernels that contain hsail function calls are not supported